CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Simple ML predictor
 -------------------

-The :class:`~citrine.informatics.predictors.SimpleMLPredictor` predicts material properties using a machine-learned model.
+The :class:`~citrine.informatics.predictors.simple_ml_predictor.SimpleMLPredictor` predicts material properties using a machine-learned model.
 Each predictor is defined by a set of inputs, outputs and latent variables.
 Inputs are used as input features to the machine learning model.
 Outputs are the properties that you would like the model to predict.